cloudfoundry/docs-bosh/content/community.md

 Since BOSH is a larger project, there are quite a few repositories for the various components.
 If you are not sure which repository is best to discuss an issue or make a change, please feel free to ask!
 [Slack](#slack) usually works best for that, but you can also just [create an issue](https://github.com/cloudfoundry/bosh/issues/new) if that's easier.

+## Roadmap

+We use [Pivotal Tracker](https://www.pivotaltracker.com/) for keeping track of what we're working on and prioritizing tasks.
+If you are interested in seeing what's going on or tracking a particular piece of work, check out these main projects: [Primary Backlog](https://www.pivotaltracker.com/n/projects/956238), [DNS-related](https://www.pivotaltracker.com/n/projects/2139998), ["Hotswap" feature](https://www.pivotaltracker.com/n/projects/2132441), ["Links API" feature](https://www.pivotaltracker.com/n/projects/2132440).

+If you are uncertain which link to use, most repositories will have Pivotal Tracker links for more specific information.

 ## Mailing List

 If you prefer mailing lists, you can find us through the [`cf-bosh` mailing list](https://lists.cloudfoundry.org/g/cf-bosh).
 Although it is quieter than [Slack](#slack), the community is usually able to help answer questions raised on the list.
 We also occasionally use this for announcements or product discussion.